Agua Negra Pass

 The Agua Negra Pass (Spanish: Paso de Agua Negra) is a pass over the Andes Mountains which connects Argentina and Chile.
 The highest point of this pass is at 4780 m AMSL.

 Agua Negra Tunnel

-To improve trade between Chile and Argentina, a 14 km, three-bore vehicular tunnel (two for traffic and one for ventilation) below the pass is planned, which will allow year-round traffic.
+To improve trade between Chile and Argentina, a 14 km, three-bore vehicular tunnel (two for traffic and one for ventilation) below the pass was planned, allowing year-round traffic.
 (The pass is closed for much of the winter.)

 In March 2015, Argentina officially approved the project.
-It is awaiting ratification from Chile.

 In 2018, the bidding contest for the tunnel project between construction companies took place.
 The whole project was budgeted at 1.5 billion dollars.

-Also planned for the deepest part of the tunnel is the Agua Negra Deep Experiment Site (ANDES) (ANDES): an underground laboratory.
+Also proposed for the deepest part of the tunnel was the Agua Negra Deep Experiment Site (ANDES) (ANDES): an underground laboratory.
 Because all currently operating deep underground laboratories are located in the Northern Hemisphere, a Southern Hemisphere site would have some unique benefits: